 Saudi Arabia Rolls Out the Red Carpet From Cinema Ban to Film Festival.

-Saudi Arabia will host its first major film festival on Monday, less than four years after removing a ban on cinemas, as it seeks to capitalize on a lucrative new industry.
+Saudi Arabia laid out the red carpet Monday in the Red Sea city of Jeddah for celebrities attending the kingdom’s first major film festival, less than four years after easing a ban on cinemas.

+Evening attire was worn by Saudi, Arab, and foreign artists and actresses on the red carpet, a far cry from the traditional black abaya that was the official dress code for ladies until recently.

+“It’s a momentous day in the country,” Mohammed Al Turki, the festival’s director, told AFP.

-Movie theaters were closed for decades until April 2018, but performers and filmmakers will walk the red carpet at Jeddah’s Red Sea International Film Festival for the next ten days.
+Movie theaters were closed for decades until April 2018, but performers and filmmakers will present their films at the Red Sea International Film Festival in Jeddah over the next ten days.

 The festival kicks off the day after Jeddah hosts its inaugural Formula One Grand Prix, another attempt to promote Saudi Arabia in a positive manner.